EcoModTeam/SAMPL/README.md

 # Model Validation & Testing

 SAMPL was designed to simulate freshwater mussel surveys in river and stream habitats.
 Specifically, the model was inspired by a study by Brittany Sanchez and Astrid Schwalb, published in 2021, which compares various freshwater mussel sampling strategies.
-The model was validated by expert reviewers, who have had extensive experience surveying for freshwater mussels in the field.
+The model was validated by expert reviewers who have had extensive experience surveying for freshwater mussels in the field.

 SAMPL is a NetLogo model, and as such it does not have built-in software tests.
 Instead, testing should be a visual inspection of what is inputted into the model and what is shown in the model interface.